mehulfollytobevice/Price_Alchemy/README.md

 - __notebooks/:__ Jupyter notebooks for exploratory data analysis, data preprocessing, model development, and evaluation are stored in this directory.

-- __src/:__ This directory contains subdirectories for different aspects of the project's source code, including data loading and preprocessing (data/), modeling (modeling/), and model evaluation (evaluation/).
-Each subdirectory contains Python modules with relevant functions and classes.
+- __dags/:__ This directory contains the source code for Airflow DAGs that aim to automate various aspects of the machine learning pipeline developed in the project.
+Furthermore, it contains the source code for the `price_alchemy` module which provides classes and functions for managing different parts of the ML workflow, including data loading, data validation and data preprocessing, modeling, and model evaluation.

+- __tests/:__ This directory contains unit tests, integration tests, or any other tests relevant to the project.

 - __models/:__ Saved model files generated during model training are stored in this directory.